-- Identifying Strengths – use the Strengthsfinder 2.0 assessment to explore natural talents and how to leverage your strengths.
+- Identifying Strengths – use Gallup's Strengthsfinder 2.0 assessment to explore natural talents and how to leverage strengths.

 - Managing Workplace Conflict – discover your personal conflict style and learn strategies to manage conflict in the workplace.

-- Your Career: Who's In Charge? – examine purpose and values, explore interests and motivation.
-Plan for ongoing fulfillment and career satisfaction.
+- Your Career: Who's In Charge? – examine purpose and values, explore interests and motivation; create a plan for career satisfaction.